lewisje/renderengine/README.txt

 The Render Engine is an open source game engine written entirely in Javascript.
 The intent of this engine is to provide you, the developer, with the tools necessary to create your own game without needing to first design and write an engine.
 The engine has all of the capabilities to load and execute scripts which contain game objects, render contexts, and so forth.
 The Render Engine is a starting point, written using a clean OO framework, from which you can extend and expand into whatever you desire.

 The engine includes a demonstration using vector-based graphics.
 A simple Asteroids clone with player, asteroid, and bullet objects which demonstrates the component system.
 It also uses the spatial grid collision system, and shows how to work with that.
-An "evolved" mode is available (set the URL parameter "evolved=true") to demonstrate the particle system.

 Visit our project page for the latest release, examples, and tutorials @ http://www.renderengine.com